 HSBC Bank Malaysia Berhad v Khor Gek Khim & 4 Ors I LNS 2030

 The Plaintiff commenced action against its former employee for fraud and breach of fiduciary duties and persons connected to him for tort of knowing receipt.
 The High Court found that the bank’s former employee had committed fraud in making unauthorised withdrawals from the customers’ bank accounts and that the co-Defendants, in particular, the 3rd Defendant, were in knowing receipt of the stolen funds.
 Ms Koh San Tee and Ms Quay Hui Shien acted for the Plaintiff.
+The 3rd Defendant’s appeal to the Court of Appeal was dismissed with costs.

 General Container Sdn Bhd v Tan Chin Wah @ Sin Yin San and Ors MLJU 1540